-6.2.1.
+7.3.1.
 Creating Initial Device Nodes

 When the kernel boots the system, it requires the presence of a few device nodes, in particular the console and null devices.
-The device nodes must be created on the hard disk so that they are available before udevd has been started, and additionally when Linux is started with init=/bin/bash.
+The device nodes must be created on the hard disk so that they are available before the kernel populates / dev), and additionally when Linux is started with init=/bin/bash.
 Create the devices by running the following commands: